Local Development

 user@host:~/lumigator$ make local-up

-This creates three container services networked together to make up all the components of the Lumigator application:
+This creates four container services networked together to make up all the components of the Lumigator application:

-• localstack: Local storage for datasets that mimics S3-API compatible functionality.
+• minio: Local storage for datasets that mimics S3-API compatible functionality.

 • backend: Lumigator’s FastAPI REST API.

-• ray: a Ray cluster for submitting lm-buddy jobs and serving Ray Serve.
+• ray: A Ray cluster for submitting several types of jobs.

 The local-up make target will also set a watch on the backend codebase, so that any changes you make to the codebase will be automatically reflected in the running backend service (see here).
 Moreover, it will mount the local.db database file to the backend service, so that any changes you make to the database will be persisted between runs.